opengauss-mirror/docs/content/en/docs/Developerguide/alter-extension.md

 -   **argmode**

     Model of the function parameter.
 The value can be  **IN**,  **OUT**,  **INOUT**, or  **VARIADIC**.
-If this parameter is not set, the default value  **IN**  is used.
-Note that ALTER EXTENSION does not relate to the  **OUT**  parameter, because you only need to enter parameters to confirm the consistency of functions.
+The default value is  **IN**.
+ALTER EXTENSION does not relate to the  **OUT**  parameter, because you only need to enter parameters to confirm the consistency of functions.
 Therefore, the  **IN**,  **INOUT**, and  **VARIADIC**  parameters are enough.

 -   **argname**

     Name of a function parameter.
-Note that ALTER EXTENSION does not relate to the parameter name, because only the parameter data type is required to confirm the consistency of the function.
+ALTER EXTENSION does not relate to the parameter name.
+Only the parameter data type is required to confirm the consistency of the function.

 -   **argtype**

-    Data type \(optionally schema modified\) of a function parameter.
+    Data type \(optionally schema-qualified\) of a function parameter.

 -   **left\_type**

     **right\_type**

-    Data type \(optionally schema modified\) of an operator's parameter.
-Write NONE for missing parameters of prefix or suffix operators.
+    Data type \(optionally schema-qualified\) of an operator parameter.  **NONE**  is written for a missing parameter of a prefix or suffix operator.

 ## Example<a name="section14411351193419"></a>

-Update the hstore extension to version 2.0:
+Update the hstore extension to version 2.0.

 ```
 ALTER EXTENSION hstore UPDATE TO '2.0';
 ```

-Run the following command to update the hstore extension mode to utils:
+Run the following command to update the hstore extension mode to utils.

 ```
 ALTER EXTENSION hstore SET SCHEMA utils;